Epilepsy is a common chronic neurological disease characterised by recurrent seizures and affects about 40,000 Irish people.

-The service prides itself on being as patient-centred as possible; and thus prioritises access to the service by phone, email, video or face to face consultation.
-The service adheres strictly to recognised pathways of care for patients, which have been developed as part of the National Epilepsy Care Programme over the past ten years to provide the best quality of service.
+The service prides itself on being as patient-centred as possible.
+We prioritise access to the service by phone, email or face to face consultation.
+The service adheres strictly to recognised pathways of care for patients, which have been developed as part of the National Epilepsy Care Programme over the past ten years to provide the best quality of service

-Outreach services are now provided to vulnerable populations; those with intellectual disability, living in residential settings, homeless people with epilepsy and prisoners.
+Outreach services are now provided to vulnerable populations.; We provide outreach to intellectual disability residential care facilities, and homeless people and prisoners with epilepsy.

 The epilepsy service at St James’s Hospital is a Learning Health System.
 This means that staff are constantly reviewing the work they do and the care they deliver, informed by the feedback received from patients to redesign and enhance care for patients with epilepsy.